 Helen has played an active role in many working groups, consultations, multi-stakeholder committees and lab/incubator initiatives convened by organizers such as City of Toronto, Canadian Heritage, Government of Canada, Artscape, Canada Council for the Arts and Toronto Arts Council around arts and culture, research, knowledge mobilization, city, civic engagement, advocacy, and community organizing.
 As an advisory committee member, she helped the Ontario Nonprofit Network develop a sector-wide Evaluation Strategy and advised on their Decent Work Strategy.
 She was formerly with the Culture of Cities Centre, a Salzburg Global Fellow, and a Board member with Social Innovation Canada and the Centre for Social Innovation.

 Speaking engagements include conferences convened by Edinburgh International Culture Summit, Mowat NFP/Community Knowledge Safety Alliance of Saskatchewan, Ministry of Immigration/Ministry of Culture, Tourism and Sport/Ismaili Council, Canadian Race Relations Foundation, International Association for the Study of the Culture of Cities, American Comparative Literature Association, Ontario Museums Association, Magnetic North Theatre Festival, University of Toronto, and others.

-She makes Marginalia – a reflective practice of commentary, connection, creativity and criticality – designing responsive interactions, installations (environments) and interventions rooted in the margins of situations.
+Helen’s multifaceted practice is rooted in an approach she calls Marginalia: a reflective practice of commentary, connection, creativity and criticality.
+Her practice emerges out of designing responsive interactions, installations (environments) and interventions rooted in the margins of situations.